Lisa Lunsford, BSW, CACII, CAMS, CRPS

 Whitney grew up in Columbia, South Carolina and followed a long family legacy to Clemson University where she attended college.
 There she received her Bachelor of Science in Marketing, immediately followed by her Master of Science in Graphic Communications.

-Whitney is a graduate of Imagine Women’s Recovery and is now in long term recovery.
-Whitney has always maintained a heart of service, even through her own struggles with the disease of addiction.
+Whitney is a graduate of Imagine Women’s Recovery and is now in long-term recovery.
+Whitney has always maintained a heart of service, even throughout her own struggles with the disease of addiction.
 After graduating from Imagine, Whitney entered back into her former career field of Event Production.
 Although still excellent in the field, her idea of true happiness had shifted.
 Whitney is now driven by internal values rather than seeking to portray someone she felt she was supposed to be based on social perception and the acceptance of others.
 Thus began Whitney’s journey to help others and give back to what was so selflessly given to her.

 Whitney is currently pursuing her Master's in Clinical Social Work and seeking certification in Addiction Counseling.
 She enjoys spending time with her dog (Chopin), friends, and family.
 She also loves Clemson football, traveling, the beach, and music.

 Sam Smith, Activities Director

 As a recovering opiate addict who struggled with addiction and maintaining any type of long-term sobriety, it is an honor to be a part of Imagine Women's Recovery and to watch these women strive to recreate their lives.